 Unless there are two cars at each end and you can switch keys during the hike, transportation is required.
 Transportation is expensive due to the long distance between both ends, a 7-hour drive between the Brown Hut car park and Kohaihai shelter.
 There are several options:

 Nelson Shuttle Services: Shuttles from Nelson are available to the start of the Heaphy Track at Brown Hut or the Kohaihai shelter.
-Cost is $65 from Nelson to Brown Hut, $115 from Nelson to Kohaihai, or $160 round-trip to and from the Heaphy Track with Heaphy Bus.
+The cost is $75 from Nelson to Brown Hut, $135 from Nelson to Kohaihai, or $190 round-trip to and from the Heaphy Track with Heaphy Bus.

 Car Relocation Services: Start the hike at one end of the track and have your car relocated to the other end.
-Cost is $200 plus a full tank of fuel for eastward relocation (Kohaihai to Brown Hut) and $290 plus a full tank of fuel for westward relocation (Brown Hut to Kohaihai).
+At the time of writing, the cost was $200 plus a full tank of fuel for eastward relocation (Kohaihai to Brown Hut) and $290 plus a full tank of fuel for westward relocation (Brown Hut to Kohaihai).
 Book with Heaphy Track Help.

-Small Plane Transfer: Another option for transportation is to hike one-way and return on a 20-minute scenic flight.
-Cost is $200 pp for 1-2 people, and $180 for 3-5 people.
+Small Plane Transfer: Another option for transportation is to hike one way and return on a 20-minute scenic flight.
+Cost is $875 per person with a two-person minimum.
 Book with Adventure Flights Golden Bay.

 Mountain Biking